abrownstein2022/mern-travel-blog/README.md

 THEN I am able to delete my review and am taken back to my updated profile page WHEN I click on the logout option in the navigation THEN I am signed out of the site
-WHEN I am idle on the site for more than 5 minutes THEN I must log in again to be able to add new reviews and update/delete my existing reviews
+WHEN I logged in but am idle on the site for more than 5 minutes THEN I am automatically logged out and must log in again to be able to add new reviews and update/delete my existing reviews
 ```

 ## Installation  (if you are going to clone my repo)